Emergency Power Backup

 There are two primary methods we use for backup power: standby generators and portable generators.

 Portable generators are smaller, more versatile generators used in a variety of purposes.
-And installed at a greater cost savings!
+Plus, they're installed at a greater cost savings compared to standby generators.

-They can also be used for camping, tailgating, and outdoor parties are just a few.
+They can also be used for camping, tailgating, outdoor parties, and many other events!
 While losing power to your home is no party, a portable generator that is properly connected to your home’s breaker box can temporarily power your essentials and some minor comforts until things are back to normal.
+Our suggestion?
+Portable generators!

 How a portable generator is used for backup power to your home

 To use a portable generator to power to your home’s electrical circuits in the case of an outage, you’ll need to have Staples Electric install an inlet box that connects to your home’s electrical breaker box.
 Your generator cord will plug-in to the portable generator at one end, and into the inlet box at the other end.
 This inlet box in normally connected to a generator circuit panel.
-In-turn, these generator panels are used multifunctionally between utility power and generator power.
-So once connected, there's just a few flips of a switch to have generator power thru the home or connect back to utility power.
-As noted, code compliance dictates how a generator is connected, .
+In-turn, these generator panels are used multifunctionally between utility power and generator power - so once connected, there's just a few flips of a switch to have generator power through the home or connect back to utility power.
+As noted, code compliance dictates how a generator is connected, etc.

 The installation of a transfer switch will keep your power from the utility (grid) OFF while your portable generator power is ON (and vice versa).
 Which, is in complete code compliance.